 Pictures do so much heavy lifting for business owners who need to get potential customers to pay attention to their digital content.
 (Ahem, that means you!)

-But don’t forget that if you’re sharing photos that you didn’t take yourself, you *could* be breaking copyright law.
+But don’t forget that if you’re sharing photos that you didn’t take yourself or you’re not the owner of the image, you *could* be breaking copyright law.
 I know, I know, it was an accident!
 But you could still get in legal hot water because the original photographer can justifiably make you take down the content that you posted with their intellectual property (that’s legalese for their created work that they own the rights to).